Aihara Kanagawa, Japan Travel Guide

 Your travel choices in Japan are unlikely to inadvertently contribute to exploitation due to strong governmental regulations and social customs.

-While extremely rare, if you encounter any odd goings-on or feel unsafe, reach out to local authorities immediately.
+While extremely rare, if you find any odd goings-on or feel unsafe, get in touch with local authorities immediately.
 Tourist information centers also offer guidance.

 Carry a small trash bag for your personal waste.
-Public trash cans are scarce inside Japan, and this approach helps you properly manage your trash until you find a designated bin.
+Public trash cans are hard to find inside Japan, and this approach helps you properly manage your trash until you find a designated bin.